-SPL (statutory paternity leave): either one whole week or two continuous weeks of leave.
+SPL (statutory paternity leave): either one or two weeks of leave.

 EWC (expected week of childbirth):

 the week (measured from Sunday to Saturday) in which the child is expected to be born.
 Many of the employee's rights are calculated by reference to this date, even if the child is actually born earlier or later.